Complete Guide

 Pick a Retention Target, Not Interval Hacks

-With FSRS you choose a desired retention (90% is a good default) and let it compute intervals.
-Manually editing intervals only fights the algorithm.
+With FSRS you choose a desired retention (0.90 is a good default) and let it compute intervals.
+Avoid overriding individual card intervals as a routine habit: the settings that are meant to be tuned are retention, maximum interval and learning steps.

 Review Every Day, Briefly